itsoft7/revolut-php/README.md

 Save ClientId and Enable API access to your account.

 ### Create revolut.cfg.php
-This config saves tokens.
-For security reasons better not to save them, see next section Secured revolut.cfg.php.
+This config saves tokens in files.
+You can save them to database or other places, but for security reasons better not to save them, see the next section Secured revolut.cfg.php.

 ```
 <?php